 Part of calling deer is the setup location.
-Obviously, you will want to be around deer and during the deer rut.
+Obviously, you will want to be around deer and during the rut.
 This means looking for does.
-If does are in the area, it won’t be long before the bucks arrive.
+If hot does are in the area, it won’t be long before the bucks arrive.
 If a bunch of girls are having a party, you can bet a couple of guys will find out and show up.

-During the deer rut, bucks may be a little crazy looking for romance.
+During the rut, bucks may be a little crazy looking for romance.
 However, they don’t always throw caution to the wind.
 Hunters will still need to use wise woodsmen skills.
 They should be as scent-free as possible and keep movement and noise to a minimum.

-Does will continue their feeding patterns during the deer rut.
+Does will continue their feeding patterns during the rut.
 Hardwood bottoms and swamps where acorns can still be found are a good choice.
 Food plots or trails leading to food plots are more good choices.
 Pine thickets and grownup cutover areas are locales where doe will bed.

 “I like to sit at the base of a tree where I can see the wood line,” Knight commented.
 “My first calls will be low grunts.
 The grunt call is a type of locator call for deer.”